rijil-tr/shortly/README.md

 Shortly is a simple URL shortener service written in Golang.
 More detailed step by step tutorial can be found [here](https://github.com/campoy/links).

+Our URL shortening system should meet the following requirements:

+---
+### Functional
+- [X] Given a URL, our service should generate a shorter and unique alias of it.
+This is called a short link.
+- [X] When users access a short link, our service should redirect them to the original link.
+- [ ] Users should optionally be able to pick a custom short link for their URL.
+- [ ] Links will expire after a standard default timespan.
+Users should be able to specify the expiration time.

+### Non-Functional
+- [ ] The system should be highly available.
+- [ ] URL redirection should happen in real-time with minimal latency.
+- [X] Shortened links should not be guessable.
+---
 ### Running Shortly

 ```sh